 The Kerb, Road, Slip, ABS and Understeer effects are personal preference.
 They are designed to give you feedback about the car but are not things you would actually feel through a steering wheel.

-To get the most information from the wheel as possible, you want to make sure the game never sends more power to the wheel than it is capable of handling.
+To get the most information from the wheel as possible, you want to make sure the game never sends more power than the wheel is capable of handling.
 This is called clipping.
 In the previous step, we set the Force Feedback Gain to 100%.
-Left as is, the forces would clip constantly, making the wheel feel terrible.
+Left at this, the forces would clip constantly, making the wheel feel terrible.

-The Dynamic Mode in the app maximizes the forces at all times.
-This raises the force feedback gain on the straights when forces are very light and lowers it in a corner when the forces are very high.
-I find this more distracting than helpful.
-You should try turning it on and off to see which you prefer.
+There is a Dynamic Mode in the app that tries to maximize the forces at all times.
+On a straight, it will raise the force feedback levels and then drop them in a corner where the forces are very high.
+I find this more distracting than helpful, so you should try turning it on or off to see which you prefer.